Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 - Hawaii has played 13 games, with five wins against the spread.

-- The Rainbow Warriors have been underdogs by 7.5 points or more six times this season and are 3-3 ATS in those matchups.
+- This season, the Rainbow Warriors have an against-the-spread record of 3-3 in their six games as an underdog of 7.5 points or more.

-- Hawaii's games this season have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Hawaii's games this season have gone over the total in five out of 12 opportunities (41.7%).

-- Hawaii is 3-2 against the spread and 5-1 overall in games when it records more than 29.3 points.
+- Hawaii is 3-2 against the spread and 5-1 overall in games when it scores more than 29.3 points.

-- The Rainbow Warriors collect just 13 fewer yards per game (405) than the Tigers allow per contest (418).
+- The Rainbow Warriors collect just 13 fewer yards per game (405) than the Tigers give up per contest (418).

-- Hawaii is 3-2 against the spread and 5-1 overall when the team churns out more than 418 yards.
+- In games that Hawaii amasses over 418 yards, the team is 3-2 against the spread and 5-1 overall.

-- The Rainbow Warriors have turned the ball over 13 more times (28 total) than the Tigers have forced a turnover (15) this season.
+- The Rainbow Warriors have turned the ball over 28 times this season, 13 more turnovers than the Tigers have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.